finos/rune-dsl/documentation/rosetta-modelling-component.md

 If the `contains` operator is passed an expression that has single cardinality, that expression is treated as a list containing the single element or an empty list if the element is null.

 For the comparison operators, if either the left or right expression has multiple cardinality then the other side should have multiple cardinality.
 Otherwise if one side's expression has single cardinality, `all` or `any` should be used to qualify the list on the other side.
-At present only `any` is supported for `<` and `>` and only `all` for the other comparison operators.

 The semantics for list comparisons are as follows:

 - `=`
-  - if both sides are lists, returns true if all items are equal
+  - if both sides are lists, returns true if the lists have the equal length and all items are equal when compared pairwise in the order of the lists
   - if one side is single and `all` is specified, returns true if all items in the list are equal to the single value
   - if one side is single and `any` is specified, returns true if any item in the list is equal to the single value
 - `<>`
-  - if both sides are lists, returns true if the lists have different lengths or all items are different when compared pairwise in the order of the lists
+  - if both sides are lists, returns true if the lists have different lengths or any items are different when compared pairwise in the order of the lists
   - if one side is single and `any` is specified, returns true if any item in the list is different from the single value
   - if one side is single and `all` is specified, returns true if all items in the list are different from the single value
 - `<`, `<=`, `>=`, `>`
-  - if both sides are lists, returns true if the comparison returns true for every item when compared pairwise in the order of the lists
+  - if both sides are lists, returns true if the lists have the equal length and the comparison returns true for each item when compared pairwise in the order of the lists
   - if one side is single and `all` is specified, returns true if the comparison returns true for all items in the list when compared to that single value
   - if one side is single and `any` is specified, returns true if the comparison returns true for any item in the list when compared to that single value